Samedis-care/identity-management-frontend/README.md

 ## Configuration

-Configuration is done via the environment file `.env`.
-To get started copy `.env.example` to `.env` and modify `.env`.
+Configuration is done via the runtime environment file `public/env.json` and the development config file `.env`.
+To get started copy `.env.example` to `.env` and modify `.env` if needed.
+Then copy `env-example.json` to `public/env.json` and modify that as well.
-You can define custom nginx options in `deploy/security-custom.conf`.
-For example use `add_header` commands to set HSTS and CSP headers.

 ## Build / Dev Setup

 ### Docker

-1. Optionally put an SSL key (`key.pem`) and certificate (`cert.pem`) in `deploy/ssl`.
-These are used to enable HTTP/2 on the docker container.
-If you don't provide them self-signed certificates will be created for the docker container
-2. Build the docker container using `docker build --pull`
+Build the docker container using `git rev-parse HEAD > public/version.txt && docker build --pull` or use the pre-built container images on GitHub.
+The `env.json` and `security-custom.conf` files are not included in the docker build, you must supply them at runtime!

+Container mounts for configuration:
+- `/usr/share/nginx/html/env.json`: Configuration file for the webapp, see `env-example.json`
+- `/etc/nginx/server.conf`: Configuration file for the nginx server block, this is provided by default, you can configure HTTPS here if needed.
+- `/etc/nginx/security-custom.conf`: You can define custom security headers here.
+For example use the `add_header` commands to set HTTP Strict Transport Security (HSTS) and Content Security Policy (CSP) headers.

+If you want to change the container nginx configuration you can supply your own `server.conf` and `security-custom.conf`, you just need to mount them in the container.

+To run the container locally you can use `docker run --rm -p <host-port>:80 -v </host-system/absolute/path/to/env.json>:/usr/share/nginx/html/env.json:ro container-image`

 ### Local